UNITED KINGDOM: London

 - Language: The classes in this program are offered in English which is the official language of the United Kingdom, including England.

-- Program Provider: GlobaLinks Learning Abroad is one of MSU’s affiliated study abroad providers that has been chosen specifically for the quality and credibility of their academic offerings, affordability, and the level of service provided to participants.
+- Program Provider: International Studies Abroad is one of MSU’s affiliated study abroad providers that has been chosen specifically for the quality and credibility of their academic offerings, affordability, and the level of service provided to participants.

-Program Cost: Tuition and fees will be paid directly to GlobaLinks Learning Abroad, and a single course fee of $50 will be paid to MSU.
-For more information about what the program fee includes click on the “Fees” link on the left-hand side of the program’s home page.
-Program dates can be found by selecting the “Dates” link.
+Program Cost: Tuition and fees will be paid directly to ISA, and a single course fee of $50 will be paid to MSU.
+For more information about what the program fee includes look the following link found off program’s home page.

 Areas of Study: Kingston University's Summer School is an exciting opportunity to take classes and explore British culture for 4.5 weeks.
 Numerous classes are available and all have a particular focus on England, London, or Britain, allowing students to study the local culture in class as well as experience all that it has to offer outside the classroom.
 Two optional weekend-long excursions allow students to journey beyond England into another European country or region (for an additional fee).